Re-partition Fedora Copr Hypervisors

 bootable upon a disk failure.
 However, note that it is on a different

 (8 or 10 of them).
-Please note that when “mounted” (with swapon
+Please note that when “mounted” (with swapon) with the

 same priority, the kernel can stripe swap.
 And everything else